Boris Holban: In the Resistance

-During the liberation of Paris between 19 and 25 August 1944, Holban took part in the revolt and led a group who seized the Romanian consulate in Paris (the Romanian embassy have been moved to Vichy) together with the Romanian tourist office, both of which were staffed by officials loyal to the regime of Ion Antonescu.
+During the liberation of Paris between 19 and 25 August 1944, Holban took part in the revolt and led a group which seized the Romanian consulate in Paris (the Romanian embassy have been moved to Vichy) together with the Romanian tourist office, both of which were staffed by officials loyal to the regime of Ion Antonescu.
 Alongside Holban, the seizures were co-commanded by Cristina Luca Boico, Gheorghe Vasilichi and Ion Marinescu.
 At the time, it was announced that this was intended as the first step towards the overthrow of Antonescu.
-However, on 23 August in a coup led by King Michael, Antonescu was dismissed as prime minister by the king who appointed a new government that signed an armistice with the Allies and switched sides in the war.
+However, on 23 August, in a coup led by King Michael, Antonescu was dismissed as prime minister by the king, who appointed a new government that signed an armistice with the Allies and switched sides in the war.
 After the liberation of Paris in August 1944, Holban rejoined the French Army as the commander of battalion 51/22, leading a unit mostly made up of FTP-MOI men that was dissolved in June 1945.